On This Page

 Insect- and Arthropod-Borne Diseases

-African trypanosomiasis, chikungunya, dengue, leishmaniasis, onchocerciasis, West Nile virus, Zika may pose a risk.
+African trypanosomiasis, dengue, leishmaniasis, onchocerciasis, West Nile virus, Zika may pose a risk.
 Personal protective measures are important.

 Other Disease and Health Risks